charliekilpatrick/superchandra/README.md

 ciao can be installed from: http://cxc.harvard.edu/ciao/threads/ciao_install_tool/

-After installing ciao, you can set up the remainder of the chandra123 environment with the following commands:
+After installing ciao, you can set up the remainder of the superchandra environment with the following commands:

 ```
 alias ciao='source $CIAO_DIR/ciao-4.11/bin/ciao.bash'